dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 In my tests, any set of flows to one destination seems to be rate limited to a total of about 130Mbits.

-(I don't blame them for this, it is a sane reaction for an ISP to try to offer low latency.
-Per host fq is a semi-effective means to do that, and sonic has been the best ISP I've ever tested with native buffering of only 50ms - which I promptly reduced to near zero above with cake, and have been puzzling over the 2-10ms long path jitter with multiple flows on long duration tests ever since:
+(I don't blame Sonic for this, it is a sane reaction for an ISP to try to offer low latency.
+Per host fq is a semi-effective means to do that, and sonic has been the best ISP I've ever tested with that native buffering of only 50ms - which I promptly reduced to near zero above with cake/fq_codel, and I have been puzzling over the 2-10ms long path jitter with multiple flows on long duration tests ever since:

 {{% figure src="http://www.taht.net/~d/sonic_106_cake_vs_default.png" %}}